 Be careful to carry all snacks only in a closed backpack as there are too many monkeys on the way.

 The unfortunate lockdown that the pandemic has brought has sure got the netizens busy.
 I’m not a TV person but sitting in a spot for video conferences all day (for work) gets me worked up sometimes.
 My terrace is too hot to go out in this hot summer month.
 This has given me some time to indulge in watching some series online.
-Not to fall into the fancy of the latest trending series, I preferred to catch up on some old classics that were a hit on Doordarshan, back in the days of my childhood.
-I started with Malgudi days.
+Not to fall into the fancy of the latest trending series on OTT platforms, I preferred to catch up on some old classics that were a hit on Doordarshan, back in the days of my childhood.
+That’s why I chose to start with Malgudi days.

 Based entirely out of Karnataka, the rural setting, the culture and top-of-the-notch actors were totally relatable for me as I watched it.
-As I continued to watch the episodes, what started to intrigue me were the typical Karnataka style of buildings.
-I also started to take note that I could recognize some of the buildings and structures featured in the serial.
-All were not in Shimoga.
-So that is what motivated me to write this post.
-I wanted to relate my travel through my home-state Karnataka and map some of the heritage structures that have been featured in the classic ‘Malgudi days’.
-So, here are my relative screenshots from the serial and the related photos of the landmarks, as it stands today.
+As I continued to watch the episodes, what started to intrigue me were the familiarity with several places featured in the episodes.
+I also started to take note that all were not in Shimoga.
+‘Armchair travelling’ is a fancy outcome of being locked down by the pandemic and that got me to travel through my home-state Karnataka and map some of the heritage structures that have been featured in the classic ‘Malgudi days’.
+So, here are my relative screenshots from the serial and photos of the landmarks, as they stand today.
 You too can contribute your findings and let us unravel the mysterious locations of the old-timer 😊

 1. Episode name: Oldman of the temple- Mandir ka budda